BS-1 Tishina

-The BS-1 RGA-86 "Tishina" (БС-1 "Тишина") / BS-1M 6S1 "Kanareyka" is a silenced Soviet 30mm grenade launcher.
+The BS-1 RGA-86 "Tishina" (БС-1 «Тишина») / BS-1M 6S1 "Kanareyka" is a silenced Soviet 30mm grenade launcher.
 It was developed specifically for the Spetsnaz.
 It uses a bolt-action mechanism to load blanks into the chamber along with the 30mm grenade VOG-T (ВОГ-Т).
-Pulling the trigger ignites the blank which in turn ignites the charge on the grenade causing the grenade to be expelled from the barrel.
+Pulling the trigger ignites the blank which propels the grenade from the barrel by pushing forward a piston.

+Development

-The BS-1 "Tishina" (Silence) grenade launching system is one of the most interesting and impressive weapons that were developed for Soviet Spetsnaz (Soviet Army Special Operations forces).
+The BS-1 "Tishina" (Silence) grenade launching system was developed for Soviet Spetsnaz (Soviet Army Special Operations forces).
 This system was adopted in the 1970s, to replace previously used stand-alone silenced / flash and noiseless 30mm grenade launchers known as "Device D" and "Device DM".

 The idea behind a "noiseless" grenade launcher was to hide the sound and flash of the grenade launch and thus give the shooter (and his comrades) a greater chance to escape after a successful diversion behind enemy lines; the main targets for Spetsnaz during the Cold War were tactical nuclear missile launchers, C&C installations and equipment, fuel and ammunition storage facilities and parked tactical aircraft.
 The original BS-1 system included the 7.62×39mm Kalashnikov AKMS assault rifle with PBS-1 silencer, subsonic 7.62×39mm US ammunition, 30mm GSN-19 under barrel grenade launcher and grenade launching sight.

 When, during the late 1970s, the Soviet army switched over to 5.45×39mm ammunition, 7.62mm AKMS assault rifles with PBS-1 silencer were replaced with 5.45mm AKS-74UB compact assault rifles with PBS-4 silencers.
-The original GSN-19 grenade launcher was slightly reworked, mainly to use different launching ammunition (based on 5.45mm rather than 7.62mm blanks).
-Other changes include different mounting brackets to better suit AKS-74UB compact assault rifles.
+The original GSN-19 grenade launcher was slightly reworked, mainly bolt, sight and barrel group.
+Other changes include different mounting brackets to better suit AKS-74UB compact assault rifles and leather cover and button to hold rifle ergonomically while the launcher is dismounted.
 These weapons are still in limited use with Spetsnaz elements of the Russian army and probably some other armies of ex-USSR countries.